The Shapley Value of Classifiers in Ensemble Games: Ensembles games

 \begin{definition} \textit{\textbf{Ensemble game.}} Let $\mathcal{M}$ be a set of binary classifiers.
 An ensemble game for a labeled data point $(y, \textbf{x})$ is then a co-operative game $G= \left (\mathcal{M},v\right )$ in which:

-for a binary classifier ensemble vote score $ 0\leq w(\mathcal{S}) \leq 1$ where $w(\mathcal{S}) =\sum_{M \in \mathcal{S}}w_{M}$ for any sub-ensemble $\mathcal{S}\subseteq \mathcal{M}$ and cutoff value $0\leq \gamma\leq 1$. \end{definition} This definition is the central idea in our work.
+where $w(\mathcal{S}) =\sum_{M \in \mathcal{S}}w_{M}$ for any sub-ensemble $\mathcal{S}\subseteq \mathcal{M}$ and threshold $0\leq \gamma\leq 1$. \end{definition} This definition is the central idea in our work.
 The models in the ensemble play a cooperative voting game to classify the data point correctly.
 When the data point is classified correctly the payoff is 1, an incorrect classification results in a payoff of 0.
 Each model casts a weighted vote about the data point and our goal is going to be to quantify the value of individual models in the final decision.
-In other words, we would like to measure how individual binary classifiers \textit{contribute on average} to the correct classification of a specific data point. \begin{definition} \textbf{Dual ensemble game.} Let $\mathcal{M}$ be a set of binary classifiers.
+In other words, we would like to measure how individual binary classifiers \textit{contribute on average} to the correct classification of a specific data point.
+This {\em solution concept is described in the next section(\ref{sec:solution-concept})}.

+We can consider a misclassification as a dual ensemble game: \begin{definition} \textbf{Dual ensemble game.} Let $\mathcal{M}$ be a set of binary classifiers.
 A dual ensemble game for a labeled data point $(y, \textbf{x})$ is then a co-operative game $G= \left (\mathcal{M},\widetilde{v}\right )$ in which:

 for a binary classifier ensemble vote score $ 0\leq \widetilde{w}(\mathcal{S}) \leq 1$ where $\widetilde{w}(\mathcal{S}) =\sum_{M \in \mathcal{S}}(1/m-w_{M})$ for any sub-ensemble $\mathcal{S}\subseteq \mathcal{M}$ and inverse cutoff value $0\leq \widetilde{\gamma}\leq 1$ defined by $\widetilde{\gamma} = 1-\gamma$. \end{definition} If the sum of classification weights for the binary classifiers is below the cutoff value the models in the ensemble misclassify the point, lose the ensemble game and as a consequence receive a payoff that is zero.
 In such scenarios it is interesting to ask: how can we describe the role of models in the misclassification?
 The dual ensemble game is derived from the original ensemble game in order to characterize this situation.